 Everyone Who Uses Technology Needs Disaster Recovery Backup.

-Most businesses rely on technology to run their day-to-day processes – think email, Word docs, customer information and ordering systems, inventory, and accounting.
+Most businesses rely on technology to run their day-to-day processes – think email, Word docs, client information and ordering systems, inventory, and accounting.

 Other companies are all about the tech – think Uber, Airbnb, Constant Contact, and many others.